Is ABM compatible with demand gen?

 As an ABM vendor, we frequently get asked this question.
 There’s a lot of confusion when it comes to where ABM will fit in with already existing demand gen programs.

-Today, many organizations still run on well-established lead gen strategies.
-But at the same time, there’s often a push to become more targeted and account-based, which makes sense.
 Businesses are always moving towards what’s more efficient and effective, and that’s what ABM does for B2B marketing teams.
-Those who can get their hands on buyer intent and 1:1 campaign tools can really sharpen their targeting and manage their spend more efficiently.
+Marketers with access to an end-to-end ABM platform and buyer intent data can sharpen their targeting and manage spend more efficiently.
 However, not everyone sees ABM as a viable option for generating demand within their organizations.

-Based on our conversations with marketers about ABM and demand gen, we find that they talk about compatibility in three ways:
+Based on our conversations with marketers, we find they tend to talk about ABM and demand gen compatibility in three ways:

 - No, ABM and demand gen are not compatible.
-We find that marketers who believe they aren’t compatible usually come from more traditional industries, for example, insurance.
+Some marketers believe they aren’t compatible and usually come from more traditional industries, for example, insurance.
 This is because established industries, especially those surrounded by a lot of regulation, are more risk-averse and therefore slow to adapt to new technologies and trends.

-- Yes, they’re compatible, and ABM allows me to do targeted demand gen. These marketers view ABM as an efficient way to capture high-quality leads.
-Rather than focus on lead quantity, they’re trying to bring in more leads that sales reps actually want to talk to.
+- Yes, they’re compatible, and ABM allows me to do targeted demand gen. These marketers view ABM as an efficient way to capture high-quality opportunities.
+Rather than focus on lead quantity, they’re trying to bring in more opportunities the sales team will actually want to talk to.
 This helps build trust between the marketing and sales teams.
 When sales and marketing efforts are aligned the outcome is a pipeline with the highest-fit, highest-intent accounts.

 While these are our recommendations, we recognize there are still other challenges that arise when incorporating ABM.
 These challenges can vary from transitioning to an ABM strategy, establishing KPI’s or effectively measuring ABM success.
-Therefore, we will be addressing those challenges and more in next week’s blog post.